leosaenger/Run-Anywhere/README.md

 # Run Anywhere

-Run Anywhere is a web application that uses Strava’s API to let users see nearby popular segments and create custom running routes by stringing together nearby segments.
+Run Anywhere is a web application that uses [Strava’s API](http://developers.strava.com/docs/reference/) to let users see nearby popular segments and create custom running routes by stringing together nearby segments.

-This is the git repo for Run Anywhere. *You can find a live version of the project [here](https://run-anywhere.herokuapp.com).*
+This is the git repo for Run Anywhere. **You can find a live version of the project [here](https://run-anywhere.herokuapp.com).** *Note: due to some web browser’s security requirements and difficulty with obtaining a SSL certificate, the site may not work on your default web browser.
+Try Microsoft Edge or Firefox.*

 ## Installation